-- 1. No. Only the minimum number of concerts assigned for the semester are required. - 2.
-Remember: the specifics of completing the requirement (i.e., papers, discussions, etc.) may be different for each class. - 3.
+- 1. No. Only the minimum number assigned that semester are required. - 2.
+Remember: the specifics of completing the requirement (i.e. papers, discussions, etc.) may be different for each class.

 Note: submitting identical papers for two different classes is considered plagiarism.